angelosmath/Brain-tumor-detection-through-MRI-image-recognition/README.md

 ## Abstract

-This research investigates the predictive ability of various machine learning al-1 gorithms on identifying brain tumors based on data extracted from brain MRIs.
+This research investigates the predictive ability of various machine learning algorithms on identifying brain tumors based on data extracted from brain MRIs.
-This research aims to demonstrate the optimal algorithm for brain tumor detection3 and present the most important features that could indicate the existence of this4 disease.
+This research aims to demonstrate the optimal algorithm for brain tumor detection and present the most important features that could indicate the existence of this disease.

 ## Where